Kiwi Game Starter 2022 – call for entries!

 Entry forms for the New Zealand Game Developers Association startup programme for interactive games businesses, the Kiwi Game Starter, are now open!

 Entrants should prepare their playable prototypes and business/marketing plans for submission via the submission form.
-The deadline for submissions is Monday 4 January 2021 – in the next calendar year, but to reduce the time for submissions would not give people adequate time to prepare their prototypes and submit their supporting paperwork.
+The deadline for submissions is Monday 2 May 2022 at 5pm.

 What is Kiwi Game Starter?